Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 ```

 ## Usage
-This section describes how to set up a project to use the jSparrow Maven Plugin and how to use it.
+This section describes how to set up a project to use the jSparrow Maven plugin and how to use it.

 ### Feature Overview
 * Fully automatic execution of jSparrow rules for a Maven project.